MindscapeHQ/raygun4js/README.md

 In Chrome, if the origin script tag and remote domain do not meet these requirements the cross-origin error will not be sent.

 Other browsers may send on a best-effort basis (version dependent) if some data is available but potentially without a useful stacktrace.
-The provide will cancel the send if no data is available.
+The provider will cancel the send if no data is available.

 #### Options